-The perfect choice for the cabin, the conference and the city tour, this backpack can flat-pack a 13-inch laptop and more besides
+The Thule 13L EnRoute backpack is the perfect choice for the cabin, the conference and the city tour, this backpack can flat-pack a 13-inch laptop and more besides

 Purchasing a product using one of our affiliate links earns us a commission and supports this site at no additional cost to you.
 See our disclosures here.